New Ideas in Constraining Nuclear Forces: Constraining Nuclear Forces with Few- and Many-Body Observables

 The canonical objective function in Eq.~\ref{eq:fobj} neglects all sources of theoretical uncertainty $\sigma_{\rm th}$, or model discrepancy in general, and any associated covariance structure.
 Nowadays much of the focus is shifted towards how interactions are optimized and how theoretical uncertainties are quantified.
 We will return to these points in detail later.
 For now, we focus on the experimental data that is typically included in the objective function.

 Since EFTs are low-energy theories, not only $NN$ scattering observables, but also any experimental data from the low-energy spectrum of the nuclear Hamiltonian can be included in the objective function.
-Also, since chiral EFT is an expansion in the small ratio $p/\Lambda_b$, and not in the number of nucleons, $NN$ and many-nucleon interactions might be optimized simultaneously.
+Also, since chiral EFT is an expansion in the small ratio $\{m_{\pi},p\}/\Lambda_b$, and not in the number of nucleons, $NN$ and many-nucleon interactions might be optimized simultaneously.
 The chiral effective Lagrangian also offers an advantageous link between $NN$ forces and low-energy $\pi N$ scattering.
 This makes it possible to use $\pi N$ scattering data to constrain the $\pi N$ LECs ($c_i$, $d_i$, and $e_i$), which enter the subleading $NN$ two-pion-exchange interaction, as well as the leading $3N$ two-pion exchange, and the currents.
 For many years, the uncertainties in the values of the $\pi N$ LECs were the largest source of parametric uncertainty.
 The measured $\pi N$ scattering data was neither abundant nor precise enough to sufficiently constrain all directions of the covariance matrix.

 Serious effort has been invested into pinning down the $\pi N$ LECs.
 The relevant LECs were recently precisely determined using the Roy-Steiner formalism~\cite{Hoferichter:2015tha, Hoferichter:2015hva}.
 Furthermore, a set of LEC values has been provided that captures the essential physics when working at different chiral orders.
-We give these values in Tab.~\ref{tab:Table_ci}, which is taken from Ref.~\cite{Siemens:2016jwj}, for different PC schemes in the heavy-baryon formalism and in the covariant formalism, and for different chiral orders from NLO to N$^3$LO.
+These values are reported in Table~I of Ref.~\cite{Siemens:2016jwj}, for different PC schemes in the heavy-baryon formalism and in the covariant formalism, and for different chiral orders from NLO to N$^3$LO.
 Furthermore, results are given in the $\Delta$-less and $\Delta$-full theories.
 Such a precise determination of the pion-nucleon LECs eliminates a sizable source of uncertainty, also in the $3N$ sector, see, e.g., Refs.~\cite{Hebeler:2009iv, Tews:2012fj} for specific examples in neutron matter.

 When comparing the order-by-order series of the $\pi N$ scattering amplitudes in $\Delta$-less and $\Delta$-full chiral EFT in the heavy-baryon formalism, the convergence seems to be improved when the $\Delta$ degree of freedom is explicitly included, due to the large $\Delta$ loops at N$^3$LO in the $\Delta$-less theory.
 In $\Delta$-less chiral EFT, the $\pi N$ LECs absorb the effects of the $\Delta$ resonance in $\pi N$ scattering, leading to an enhancement of the LECs to unnaturally large values for, e.g., the $c_i$.
 The order-by-order scattering amplitudes seem to prefer the $\Delta$-full theory with more natural LEC values.
 When using a covariant formulation, on the other hand, the convergence improves and the scattering amplitudes show excellent agreement with the Roy-Steiner analysis at N$^3$LO.
 However, there is no rigorous PC argument for a covariant formulation.